ollien/xtrace/README.md

 [![](https://godoc.org/github.com/ollien/xtrace?status.svg)](http://godoc.org/github.com/ollien/xtrace)

-[xtrace](https://godoc.org/golang.org/x/xerrors) is pretty awesome.
+[xerrors](https://godoc.org/golang.org/x/xerrors) is pretty awesome.
 It allows you to wrap your errors and provide more context.
 Sadly, one of the features of it that isn't really available until Go 1.13 is the ability to print out a stack trace.
 No longer!

+## Installation

+`go get -u github.com/ollien/xtrace`

 ## Basic Usage